snichols001/fhir-gender-harmony/input/pagecontent/dicom_use_case.md

 									<templateId root="2.16.840.1.113883.10.15.3"
 										extension="2022-09-01"/>
 									<code code="99501-9" codeSystem="2.16.840.1.113883.6.1"
-										displayName="Sex for clinical use"/>
+										displayName="Sex Parameters for Clinical Use"/>
 									<statusCode code="completed"/>
 									<value xsi:type="CD" codeSystem="2.16.840.1.113883.4.642.1.983"
-										codeSystemName="Sex For Clinical Use" code="female"
+										codeSystemName="Sex Parameters for Clinical Use" code="female"
-										displayName="Female sex for clinical use"> </value>
+										displayName="Female Sex Parameters for Clinical Use"> </value>
 									<!--*****************************************************************************
-This is reference points to supporting information for Sex for Clinical Use.
-It is the basis on which the SFCU is assigned.
+This is reference points to supporting information for Sex Parameters for Clinical Use.
+It is the basis on which the SPCU is assigned.
 *****************************************************************************-->
 									<entryRelationship typeCode="SPRT">
 										<act classCode="ACT" moodCode="EVN">